Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- path (variable / string) - id of the context with a path to a text file;
+- path (variable / string) - a path to a text file;
-- text (variable / string / vector string) - id of the context with a text to save;
+- text (variable / string / vector string) - a text that will be saved to a file;
 - [delimeter] (variable / string) - it will be added to the end of each string from the text parameter.

 ## ls